DanRuta/jsNet/README.md

 const {training, test} = mnist.set(800, 200)
 net.train(training).then(() => net.test(test))
 ```
-The network will log the testing iteration and the error.
-This also resolves a promise, with the average test error percentage.
+This resolves a promise, with the average test error percentage.

 ##### Options
 ###### Log